 - Cushing's and acromegaly patients are called for life-long annual polyclinic control after surgery, especially since late recurrences may occur.

-- Acromegaly and cushing's patients whose remission (well-being/hormones decrease to the desired level) could not be achieved with surgery are followed up with medical treatment.
+- Acromegaly and cushing's patients who have not achieved remission (well-being / hormonal reduction to the desired level) with surgery are followed up with medical treatment.
 In those who are not in remission, pituitary surgery and radiotherapy for the second time may be considered as third-line treatment.